 The texts contain much information, such as advertisements, tables, and figures, irrelevant to the business cycle indicator.
 Therefore, I use layout parsing techniques to identify and remove these elements (see section B in the Appendix).
-Moreover, as is standard in the literature, I remove punctuation marks, numbers, and special characters like Extensible Markup Language (XML) and Hypertext Markup Language
+Moreover, as is standard in the literature, I remove punctuation marks, numbers, and special characters like Extensible Markup Language (XML) and Hypertext Markup Language (HTML) tags.

-(HTML) tags.
 I also remove stopwords, that is, words that are not informative, typically conjunctions such as "or" and "if" (see, e.g. Thorsrud, 2020).
 The stop words for both French and German are provided by Feinerer and Hornik (2019).
 Moreover, for each text, I count terms appearing in a German-French lexicon available from dict.cc, containing roughly 60'000 words.
 If a text is supposed to be in French, I only keep it if 20% of its terms are included in the French lexicon and more French than German words are identified.
-This filters texts with poor OCR quality or those not in German or French.
+This filters texts with poor Oprical Character Recognition (OCR) quality or those not in German or French.

-Only a fraction, however, of the remaining texts contain information about the business cycle.
+Only a fraction of the remaining texts, however, contain information about the business cycle.
 In the literature, it is common to use a topic modeling algorithm to classify texts into topics to further refine the selection (see, e.g. Thorsrud, 2020).
-However, this is not feasible with the amount of textual data at hand.
-Therefore, I use a simple keyword-based method to create indicators for hand-selected economic topics (Burri, 2023).
+However, with the amount of data available for this study, it would require a lot of computational power.
+Therefore, I use a simple keyword-based method to create indicators for hand-selected economic topics (see Chapter ??).
 This method creates indicators by using two different approaches.
 The first is a count-based approach, where the indicator is given by simply counting terms related to specific topics.
-And second, a keyword-in-context (KWIC) approach in which topics are defined by keywords and sentiment is extracted from a few words surrounding the keywords (Luhn, 1960).6 I apply these two approaches to create indicators for each topic and each source.
+And second, a keyword-in-context (KWIC) approach in which topics are defined by keywords and sentiment is extracted from a few words surrounding the keywords (Luhn, 1960).
+I apply these two approaches to create indicators for each topic and each source.

-The keywords for eleven topics (three count-based and eight KWIC-based) are selected by reading through business association reports for all available periods.7 This is important, especially for the 19th century when language might have been very different from today and different terms described the same topics.
+The keywords for eleven topics (three count-based and eight KWIC-based) are selected by reading through business association reports for all available periods.
+This is important, especially for the 19th century when language might have been very different from today and different terms described the same topics.
 Reading the texts makes sure I capture potentially changing language over time.
-The French keywords are obtained by translating the German keywords using ChatGPT and reading French texts.
+The French keywords are obtained by translating the German keywords using ChatGPT and reading French texts (OpenAI, 2023a).
 Using these keywords, I create a new text corpus in which each document consists of a keyword and its 15 preceding and 15 following words.